iceyaseen/fpga-bus-identifier/README.md

 ## The PCB

 A shield that sits on top of the Tang Nano 9K.
+Built and working, not just designed - the photos below are the real board.
 It has two probe channels and a 4-pin socket for the device under test.
 <p align="center">
 <img src="hardware/images/PCBFrontWithComponents.png.png" width="45%">  <img src="hardware/images/PCBBack.png" width="45%">
 <img src="hardware/images/PCBFrontWithoutComponents.png" width="65%">